The Future Remains: Revisiting Revolution

 Organised in partnership with the European University at St Petersburg and with a particular emphasis on presenting contemporary Russian scholarship, the debates will seek to question the relevance of 1917 to present-day concerns, from health care and housing to equality and the role of culture in society.

-As part of the programming, in collaboration with the Vladimir Potanin Foundation Calvert 22 will host the UK launch of the English-language edition of Russia.
-XX Century in March 2017 and a joint educational project with Arzamas Academy devoted to the history of national contemporary art.
+As part of the programming, in collaboration with the Vladimir Potanin Foundation, Calvert 22 Foundation will host the UK launch of the English-language edition of Russia.
+The Twentieth Century in March 2017 and a joint educational project with Arzamas Academy devoted to the history of national contemporary art.

 Russia.
-XX Century presents an illustrated history of 20th century Russian art through a variety of visual symbols, including iconic designs, household items, posters and postcards.
+The Twentieth Century presents an illustrated history of 20th century Russian art through a variety of visual symbols, including iconic designs, household items, posters and postcards.

 Both projects are part of the Vladimir Potanin Foundation’s initiative to promote the best examples of contemporary Russian culture globally.
 The initiative kicked off in 2016 with KOLLEKTSIA!
 Contemporary Art in the USSR and Russia 1950-2000, the exhibition of a major donation at the Centre Pompidou, Paris.

-The two-day event will be hosted at Calvert 22 Foundation on 28 – 29 April, in collaboration with UCL SSEES and the Vladimir Potanin Foundation.
+The opening reception of the event will be hosted at Calvert 22 Space on 28 April, followed by a second day of panel discussions taking place at RichMix on 29 April, in collaboration with UCL SSEES and the Vladimir Potanin Foundation.
 Taking the State Hermitage Museum as a starting point, the conference will address the impact of the Revolution on museum collections and focus in particular on its effect on modern and contemporary holdings.

 Led by Prof. Mikhail Piotrovsky, Director of the State Hermitage Museum, the conference will include four panel discussions spread across two days.